 The President notifies countries of matters related to the VNRs by means of letters addressed to their Permanent Missions in New York.
-In September 2019, the President informed countries that the list of VNRs for 2020 had been closed, with a total of 51 countries presenting at the HLPF.8 Those that did not make it onto the list for 2020 were encouraged to come forward for the subsequent years, with the understanding that priority will be given to those countries presenting for the first time.
-A list of volunteering countries for all years is available on the HLPF website.
+In October 2020, the President informed countries that the list of VNRs for 2021 had been closed, with a total of 44 countries presenting at the HLPF.9 A list of volunteering countries for all years is available on the HLPF website.